Syntax and Semantics of Linear Dependent Types: Semantics of ILDTT

 \subsubsection{Strict Indexed Symmetric Monoidal Categories with Comprehension}

-We now introduce a notion of categorical model for which soundness and completeness results hold with respect to the syntax of ILDTT in presence of $I$- and $\otimes$-types\footnote{In case we are interested in the case without $I$- and $\otimes$-types, the semantics easily generalises to strict indexed symmetric multicategories with comprehension.}.
+We now introduce a notion of categorical model for which soundness and completeness results hold with respect to the syntax of ILDTT in the presence of $I$- and $\otimes$-types\footnote{If we are interested in the case without $I$- and $\otimes$-types, the semantics easily generalises to strict indexed symmetric multicategories with comprehension.}.
 This notion of model will prove to be particularly useful when thinking about various (extensional) type formers.